 Viva Envigado Mall is located next to the Envigado metro station on Line A. And Contenedores Food Place is only three blocks from the Ayurá metro station on Line A. Also, Mayorca Mall is located next to the Itagüí metro station on Line A

-Another option to get to one of the Milagros restaurants is via taxi or Uber.
+Another option to get to one of the Milagros restaurants is via taxi.
 Just provide the driver one of the addresses above.

 Phone: +57 4 413 8554

 The Best Mexican Restaurants in Medellín and the Aburrá Valley